+The shade on the door is usually open; I like to look outside and watch the seens.
 Recently, I had an unexpected visitor, the UPS man.
-We have become quite friendly this past year.
-He had noticed and commented on my mini greenhouses that I raised over a 100 tomato plants from seed in since early March of this year that I planned to take and sell at the flea market.
+He and I have become friendly this past year.
+He had been admiring my mini greenhouses that I raised over a 100 tomato plants from seed in since March of this year that I took and sold at the flea market.

 He usually backs the truck down the driveway because there isn't anywhere to turn around out back.
 I usually hear the truck because they are pretty loud.
 I don't know if it was the radio blasting, or the window unit roaring, or I just had my head up my ass because I heard a knock at the door and then everything seemed to go in slow motion.

 I jumped, looked through the shade on the door, saw him, screamed and crossed my arms across my chest.